Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Extracting Coherent and Decoherent Qubit Errors Using CER

-In the general case, for $N$ different Pauli fidelities to estimate, the number of parameters in the fit becomes $4N$.
+where the sum $\sum_{P, m,x}$ is performed over the desired Paulis, sequence lengths and number of folded hard cycles.
+For instance, in this work, we used the Trust-Region-Reflective (TRF) least mean squares algorithm to fit the parameters to the fidelity data \cite{2020SciPy}.} In the general case, for $N$ different Pauli fidelities to estimate, the number of parameters in the fit becomes $4N$.
 Since CER focuses on error probabilities marginalized over a small number of qubits, the number of parameters is guaranteed to be manageable unless we observe long-range error correlations.

 As shown in the previous section, the coefficients $\text{quad}_P$ appearing in the quadratic part of the exponential decay are in direct correspondence with the effective coherent contribution to the infidelity of the hard cycle on the qubit: